-Table 16 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 15 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Approximately 50% of the area of this catchment is farmed land.
-However, estimates of livestock density and fertiliser usage are lower than the national averages.
+Approximately 30% of this catchment is farmed land and the estimates of livestock density and fertiliser usage are lower than the national averages.
 The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, the prevalence of wet soil types in the catchment (Map 5) and high slopes (Map 4) means there is a risk of agricultural runoff.
-Monitoring does not indicate any water quality issues in this shellfish area and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.
+However, the prevalence of wet and peat types in the catchment (Map 5) means there is a risk of agricultural runoff.
+Monitoring does not indicate any water quality issues which are likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.